Chettinad Paruppu Urundai Kuzhambu | Spicy Stew with Lentil Balls

 • Wash the lentils and soak them together for about an hour.

-• In the meantime, prepare the rest of ingredients like peeling and chopping the onions and garlic.
+• In the meantime, prepare the rest of the ingredients like peeling and chopping the onions and garlic.

 Soaked and ground lentil